hyperledger/fabric-sdk-node/docs/tutorials/transaction-commit-events.md

 is used for all transaction invocations on Contracts obtained from that Gateway instance.

-If no event handling strategy is specified, `MSPID_SCOPE_ALLFORTX` is used by default.
+If no event handling strategy is specified, `PREFER_MSPID_SCOPE_ALLFORTX` is used by default.
+This uses all peers from the current organization if that organization has any peers, otherwise it uses all peers from the network.

 ```javascript
 import { Gateway, GatewayOptions, DefaultEventHandlerStrategies } from 'fabric-network';